DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

 At this point you might be tempted to try and apply `anyTrait` just like we did for our first goal, trying to switch the goal from result to `forall t : Type , Trait t`, however, this doesn't work with Coq complaining that `Unable to find an instance for the variable t`.
 This is because t is still universally quantified right now, whereas in our first goal t was existentially quantified.
 So we're going to need to find ourselves a `t: Type` before we can shift our goal.

 We also have the `existsTrait: exists t : Type, Trait t` assumption.
-Luckily, when we have an expression like this, we can ask Coq if this expression implies anything else that is not currently in our assumptions.
+Luckily, when we have a term like this, we can ask Coq if this expression implies anything else that is not currently in our assumptions.
 We do this with the `inversion` or `destruct` tactics.
 Coq will auto-name the new assumptions but we can also give them meaningful names with `as`.

 ```coq
 Theorem test: forall (Trait: Type -> Prop) (Result: Prop),